ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-scaling.markdown

 The parameters are **500 IOPS** and **60 MB/s** of **Throughput**.

 The performance of **Premium** Disks increases with their size.

+For more details please visit the [Pricing page]("https://cloud.ravendb.net/pricing").

 ---